 The rush of consumers to get the latest Apple product is a tradition going back to the early years of the company.
-The issue of Airpods is no change in that tradition.
-Partly blamed on supply chain problems, the much hyped wireless earbud, was non existent.
-After its hyped preview, it even missed the holy grail of retail, Black Friday.
+The issue of Airpods was no change in that tradition.
+Partly blamed on supply chain problems, the much hyped wireless earbud, was almost non existent.
+After its hyped preview, it even missed the holy grail of retail that year, Black Friday.
 Some who were lucky enough to grab them early sold them on line.
-Where prices soared up to 3x retail price on sites like Ebay and other online sellers.
-Even today, almost 6 months since the December release, they are elusive as ever in stores.
-If you choose not to scavenger hunt, you can order online and wait 4-6 weeks for delivery.
+Prices soared up to 3x the retail price on sites like Ebay and other online sellers.
+Even 6 months after the December release, they were elusive as ever in stores.
+If you chose not to scavenger hunt, you could have ordered online and waited 4-6 weeks for delivery.

-Are they worth the hype, most reviews seem positive, but I am reserving judgement until ours arrive.
+Were they worth the hype, most reviews were positive, but there were complaints about the first generation.
 So as you can see, scarcity marketing does work .
 But, it is a two edged sword.
 Sure the evangelists of your product or service will wait it out, or opine for your next release.
 A word of warning, the average customer may simply go down the road to a better stocked competitor.